-Author has written 20 stories for Sailor Moon, Ranma, City of Heroes, X-overs, Buffy: The Vampire Slayer, Worm, Secret World, Heroes Unlimited, and Tenchi Muyo.
+Author has written 22 stories for Sailor Moon, Ranma, City of Heroes, X-overs, Buffy: The Vampire Slayer, Worm, Secret World, Heroes Unlimited, Tenchi Muyo, and Harry Potter.

 My view on Ranma 1/2 (anime at least, still reading the manga): Ranma isn't anywhere near as good as he thinks he is.
 In fact, in any given style he thinks he mastered, he probably hasn't achieved 1st Dan in it.

 Ranma not even being a 1st dan?
 I know, it may seem wrong to many.
 But think about it.
 His father 'trained' Ranma by leaving him at various dojos for a few days, maybe a week.
 Other then that it was endless sparring and torturous 'training' methods which should have killed the boy.
 Each dojo would likely have a different style.
 Also, judging by what is shown of how Genma actually trains it's unlikely Ranma was given a chance to practice any given kata until it's actually mastered.
+In fact, other then in fanfictions you never see Ranma practicing a kata.
 So even with his ability to absorb martial arts like a sponge, it's doubtful Ranma mastered a single basic kata in any given style.
+It's possible he doesn't know any kata.

 As for him training non-stop for ten years strait, that would actually hurt his skills instead of improve them in my opinion.
 Think about it, he's given no chance to recover from any injuries.
 It's actually amazing he isn't crippled.
 Consider body builders.
 Who gets the most out of exercise: the person who works the same muscle group all day every day, or the person who gives each muscle group a chance to recover?
 It's the person who gives their body a chance to recover, of course.